-It is a challenge to achieve the goals of this system with respect to performance, correctness, ease of use, incentive to participate, security, and privacy.
-Although this paper does not focus on security and privacy, the Java security model [12] and, in particular, the Java 2 RMI API for network security [19] (covering authentication, confidentiality, and integrity) clearly are intended to support such concerns.
-Our choice of the Java programming system reflects these benefits implicitly.
+It is a challenge to achieve the goals of this system with respect to performance, inter-operability [1], correctness, ease of use, incentive to participate, security, and privacy.
+Although this paper does not focus on security and privacy, the Java security model [17] and the "Davis" release of Jini address network security [27] (covering authentication, confidentiality, and integrity) clearly are intended to support such concerns.
+Our choice of the Java programming system and Jini reflects these benefits implicitly.

 In this paper, we present the Production Network service subsystem of CX, focusing on its design with respect to application programming complexity, administrative complexity, and performance.
 Application programming complexity is managed by presenting the programmer with a simple, compact, general API, briefly presented in the next section.
 Administrative complexity is managed by using the Java programming system: Its virtual machine provides a homogeneous platform on top of otherwise heterogeneous sets of machines and operating systems.
-We use a small set of interrelated Jini clients and services to further simplify the administration of system components, such as the distribution of software component upgrades.
-The Production Network is a Jini service that interfaces with every other CX Jini client and service.
-We however focus in this paper on the Task Server (a Jini service) and the Producer and Consumer, which are Jini clients.
+The Production Network is a service that interfaces with every other CX client and service.
+We however focus in this paper on the Task Server, the Producer, and Consumer.

-Performance issues can be decomposed into several subissues.
+Performance issues can be decomposed into several sub-issues.

-Heterogeneity of machines and OS: The goal is to overcome the administrative complexity associated with multiple hardware platforms and operating systems, incurring an acceptable loss of execution performance.
+- Heterogeneity of machines/OS: The goal is to overcome the administrative complexity associated with multiple hardware platforms and operating systems, incurring an acceptable loss of execution performance.
 The tradeoff is between the efficiency of native machine code vs. the universality of virtual machine code.
-For the applications targeted (not, e.g., real-time applications) the benefits of Java JITs reduce the benefits of native machine code: Java wins by reducing application programming complexity and administrative complexity, whose costs are not declining as fast as execution times.

-Communication latency: There is little reason to believe that technological advances will significantly decrease communication latency.
+For the applications targeted (not, e.g., real-time applications) the benefits of Java JITs reduce the benefits of native machine code: Java wins by reducing application programming complexity and administrative complexity, whose costs are not declining as fast as execution times. - Communication latency: There is little reason to believe that technological advances will significantly decrease communication latency.
 Hiding latency, to the extent that it is possible, thus is central to our design.

-Scalability: The architecture must scale to a higher degree than existing multiprocessor architectures, such as workstation clusters.

-Robustness: An architecture that scales to thousands of computational producers must tolerate faults, particularly when participating machines, in addition to failing, can dynamically disassociate from an ongoing computation.
+- Scalability: The architecture must scale to a higher degree than existing multiprocessor architectures, such as workstation clusters.
+Login privileges must not be required for the consumer to use a machine; such an administrative requirement limits scalability. - Robustness: An architecture that scales to thousands of computational producers must tolerate faults, particularly when participating machines, in addition to failing, can disengage from an ongoing computation.